Freddie Mac: Mortgage Serious Delinquency Rates Decreased in February

-FEMA Major Disaster Declaration – Colorado Wildfires and Straight-line Winds
+FEMA Major Disaster Declaration – Alaska Severe Winter Storm and Straight-line Winds

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Colorado to supplement state and local recovery efforts in areas affected by wildfires and straight line winds from December 30, 2021 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in the areas affected by a severe winter storm and straight-line winds from December 25-27, 2021.
 The following counties have been approved for assistance:

 Public Assistance:

-President Joseph R. Biden, Jr. Approves Major Disaster Declaration for Colorado
+President Joseph R. Biden, Jr. Approves Disaster Declaration for the State of Alaska

 Map of Affected Areas